manuel-rabade/home-bin/README.md

 rename-batch
 ------------

-Perl script to rename files using a text file to record the new file names.
+Perl script to rename files using a text file to record the new filenames.
 To use it you would do something like:

 1. Save a file list: